ComplianceAsCode/ComplianceAsCode.github.io/_posts/2021-03-15-tests_howto.md

 -------------------------------

 Since `podman` became a standard part of Linux distributions, one can build and run containers locally without additional privileges, so let's see how such test can look like.
-First of all, we will need a test environment.
+First of all, we will need a testing environment.
-The project already contains predefined recipes, so let's leverage them, and build the test container:
+The project already contains tools to set up a testing environment, so let's leverage them, and build a container:

 ```shell
 $ tests/build_test_container.sh